macktron/macktron.github.io/index.markdown

 A dropdown-controlled bar chart shows, for the selected party, its average Rice index across every policy domain.
 Taller bars (closer to 1) indicate strong within-party agreement on that issue; shorter bars flag areas where dissent is common.

 Across the European Parliament’s political groups, voting cohesion clusters around each faction’s defining priorities.
-Greens/EFA record near unity on environment & public health, employment & social affairs and gender equality which reflects their integrated Green Deal agenda, while S\&D remain most cohesive on gender equality, development, budgetary control and culture & education in line with their social democratic platform.
+Greens/EFA record near unity on environment & public health, employment & social affairs and gender equality which reflects their integrated Green Deal agenda, while S&D remain most cohesive on gender equality, development, budgetary control and culture & education in line with their social democratic platform.
 Renew Europe shows moderate agreement on innovation and rights focused areas particularly culture & education and development, but it fractures on international trade.
 The Left peaks on gender equality and development but divides sharply on agriculture and trade.
 EPP maintains strong discipline in justice-related dossiers (culture & education, legal affairs) but reveals tension in agriculture and environmental votes.
 At the extremes Identity & Democracy and non attached members exhibit consistent low agreement across all domains, showing the role of ideological compactness and formal group structures in sustaining legislative unity.

 Together, these patterns confirm that **ideological compactness** and **institutional cohesion** are the principal drivers of stable voting unity.
-Formal groups with clear, shared agendas (Greens/EFA, S\&D, EPP) achieve higher, more consistent Rice indices in areas central to their identity, while loose coalitions or individuals outside recognized groups struggle to agree on any policy area.
+Formal groups with clear, shared agendas (Greens/EFA, S&D, EPP) achieve higher, more consistent Rice indices in areas central to their identity, while loose coalitions or individuals outside recognized groups struggle to agree on any policy area.

 [Read the full analysis here](/policy_areas/)